FASL32 Preliminary Program, Final Version

 Anna Staňková (Charles University), Radek Šimík (Charles University)

-Negation in Czech polar questions Abstract
+Negation in Czech polar questions Abstract Presentation

 Break: 3:10-3:30